Counting Lines with Vinberg's algorithm: Introduction

 \subsection{Acknowledgements}

 We are grateful to Matthias Sch\"{u}tt for a number of inspiring discussions on \KK-surfaces during our visits to the \emph{Leibniz Universit\"{a}t}, Hannover.
 This paper was conceived during Alex Degtyarev's research stay at the \emph{Max-Planck-Institut f\"{u}r Mathematik}, Bonn, and his short visit to the Jagiellonian University, Krak\'{o}w; we extend our gratitude to these institutions for their hospitality and support.
+We would also like to thank the anonymous referee of the paper for the careful reading of the manuscript and suggesting a number of improvements of the exposition.